$0 Delaware Dispute Letter Starter Kit

 4. Stay put takes effect.
 The school must maintain the most recently agreed-upon placement until the proceedings conclude.

-If the school attempts to move forward with a change while a complaint is pending, you can send a stay put demand letter citing IDEA § 1415(j) and 14 Del.
+If the school attempts to move forward with a change while the due-process proceeding is pending, you can send a stay-put demand letter citing IDEA § 1415(j) and 14 Del.
 Admin.
 Code § 926.
 If they continue, that becomes a separate IDEA violation that can be added to your complaint.

 Delaware-Specific Complications

 Delaware has 19 traditional districts, 3 vocational districts, and 23 charter schools, each operating as an independent LEA.
-Charter school placement disputes carry an extra layer of complexity because the charter school is technically the LEA — it cannot simply transfer your child to a district school without a proper IEP meeting and your consent.
+Charter school placement disputes carry an extra layer of complexity because the charter school is technically the LEA — it cannot simply transfer your child to a district school without following the IEP process, providing parent participation, and giving required notice.
 "Counseling out" — where charter staff informally suggest your child would do better elsewhere — does not constitute a proper placement change and does not override stay put.

 If you are in the Christina School District or Red Clay Consolidated — both of which have documented histories of contentious IEP disputes — stay put may be your strongest practical tool before any hearing is scheduled.
-Parents in both districts have reported being pressured to agree to new placements informally; understanding that you do not have to agree, and that disagreement freezes placement, changes the negotiating dynamic.
+Parents in both districts have reported being pressured to agree to new placements informally; understanding that filing due process generally preserves the current placement, subject to applicable exceptions, changes the negotiating dynamic.

 Military families at Dover Air Force Base face an additional wrinkle.
 The Interstate Compact on Educational Opportunity for Military Children (MIC3) governs IEP transfers between states, but MIC3 is an agreement about receiving services comparable to what was in the sending state's IEP — it does not override IDEA pendency protections.
 If a placement dispute arises after transfer, your stay put right attaches to whatever the receiving state (Delaware) has accepted into the new IEP.